RehanShaikh23/RehanShaikh23/README.md

 - 👀 I’m interested in in learning new things every day and like to play outdoor games like football.
 - 🌱 I’m currently learning doing a full stack course and am also a first-year BCA student.
 - 💞️ I’m looking to collaborate on exciting projects and innovative solutions.
 - 📫 How to reach me This Is My email : [as9565704@gmail.com]
-- 😄 Pronouns:
-- ⚡ Fun fact: I'm always up for a new challenge and enjoy discovering fun facts about the world!

 <!---
 RehanShaikh23/RehanShaikh23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.